systamental/cryptodatapy/README.md

 - **Transform**:
   - Wrangling data into a pandas DataFrame in a structured and user-friendly format, a.k.a [tidy data](https://www.jstatsoft.org/article/view/v059i10).
-  - Detecting, scrubbing and repairing 'dirty data', to improve the accuracy and reliability of machine learning/predictive models.
+  - Detecting, scrubbing and repairing 'bad' data (e.g. outliers, missing values, 0s, etc.) to improve the accuracy and reliability of machine learning/predictive models.
-- **Load**: Storing clean and ready-for-analysis data and metadata for easy access and retrieval.
+- **Load**: Storing clean and ready-for-analysis data and metadata for easy access.

 ## Installation